Lymphatic system: Primary lymphoid organs

-The primary (or central) lymphoid organs, including the thymus, bone marrow,fetal liver and yolk sac, are responsible for generating lymphocytes from immature progenitor cells in the absence of antigens.
+The primary (or central) lymphoid organs, including the thymus, bone marrow, fetal liver, and yolk sac, are responsible for generating lymphocytes from immature progenitor cells in the absence of antigens.
 The thymus and the bone marrow constitute the primary lymphoid organs involved in the production and early clonal selection of lymphocyte tissues.

 Bird species' primary lymphoid organs include the bone marrow, thymus, bursa of Fabricius, and yolk sac.

 Red bone marrow

 Bone marrow- specifically red bone marrow- is responsible for both the creation of T cell precursors and the production and maturation of B cells, which are known as lymphocytes, important cell types of the immune system.
 From the red bone marrow, B cells immediately join the circulatory system and travel to secondary lymphoid organs in search of pathogens.
-T cells, on the other hand, travel from the bone marrow to the thymus, where they where undergo a multistage process to develop immunocompetency.
+T cells, on the other hand, travel from the bone marrow to the thymus, where they undergo a multistage process to develop immunocompetency.
 Within the thymic cortex, developing T cells rearrange their T-cell receptor (TCR) genes and are subjected to positive selection, which ensures that only T cells capable of recognizing self-major histocompatibility complex (MHC) molecules survive.
 Those that bind too weakly die off.
 Surviving T cells then move to the thymic medulla, where negative selection removes T cells that bind self-antigens with high affinity, preventing autoimmune disorders.
 Less than 5% of T cells pass both selection tests and reach maturity; these mature T cells then join B cells in search of pathogens.

 Thymus

 The thymus increases in size from birth in response to postnatal antigen stimulation.
 It is most active during the neonatal and pre-adolescent periods.
 The thymus is located between the inferior neck and the superior thorax.
-At puberty, by the early teens, the thymus begins to atrophy and regress, with adipose tissue mostly replacing the thymic stroma.
+During adolescence, the thymus begins to atrophy and regress, with adipose tissue mostly replacing the thymic stroma.
 However, residual T cell lymphopoiesis continues throughout adulthood, providing some immune response.
 The thymus is where the T lymphocytes mature and become immunocompetent.
-The loss or lack of the thymus results in severe immunodeficiency and subsequent high susceptibility to infection.
-In most species, the thymus consists of lobules divided by septa, which are made up of epithelium, which is often considered an epithelial organ.
+The absence of the thymus (whether congenital or due to loss of the thymus gland) results in severe immunodeficiency and subsequent high susceptibility to infection.
+In most species, the thymus consists of lobules divided by septa.
+These are composed of epithelium.
 T cells mature from thymocytes, proliferate, and undergo a selection process in the thymic cortex before entering the medulla to interact with epithelial cells.

 Research on bony fish showed a buildup of T cells in the thymus and spleen of lymphoid tissues in salmon and showed that there are not many T cells in non-lymphoid tissues.

 The thymus provides an inductive environment for developing T cells from hematopoietic progenitor cells.
-In addition, thymic stromal cells allow for the selection of a functional and self-tolerant T cell repertoire.
+In addition, thymic stromal cells facilitate the selection of a functional and self-tolerant T cell repertoire.
 Therefore, one of the most important roles of the thymus is the induction of central tolerance.
 However, the thymus is not where the infection is fought, as the T cells have yet to become immunocompetent.